 The Research

-• Unintended pregnancy and abortion: Higher rates in indigenous population, and Indigenous women face greater risks of abortion related complications (Diniz, 2021).
+• Unintended pregnancy and abortion: Higher rates in indigenous population, and Indigenous women face greater risks of abortion related complications.

 • Birth and mortality rates: 5% of Xukuru and Pankararu women give birth inside their Indigenous territories and 26% had C-sections.
 Indigenous women have 2-4 higher mortality rates.